ohler55/agoo/README.md

 Agoo is Japanese for a type of flying fish.
 This gem flies.
 It is a high performance HTTP server that serves static resource at hundreds of thousands of fetchs per second.
 A a simple hello world Ruby handler at over 100,000 requests per second on a desktop computer.
-That places Agoo at about 80 times faster than Sinatra and 1000 times faster than Rails.
-In both cases the latency was an order of magnitude lower or more.
+That places Agoo at about 85 times faster than Sinatra and 1000 times faster than Rails.
+In both cases the latency was two orders of magnitude lower or more.
 Checkout the benchmarks on <a href="http://opo.technology/benchmarks.html#web_benchmarks">OpO benchmarks</a>.
 Note that the benchmarks had to use a C program called _hose_ from the <a href="http://opo.technology/index.html">OpO</a> downloads to hit